AlexandraAndrei/Histopathological-images-augmentation-with-cGAN/generated images/README.md

-Here are samples of generated images for each tissue type.
+Samples of generated images for each tissue type from the NCT-CRC-HE-100K dataset.